Nearly order from quantum disorder phenomena and its observation in a bosonic quantum anomalous Hall system: B. The functional form of the effective potential generated by the OFQD

 For the local property, we focus on the derivative with respect to $\theta$ and $\phi$:

-Analytical result Eq.\eqref{eq:pb} predicts $A'_{an}=-A\cos2\theta_0$ and $B'_{an}=B\sin^4\theta_0$, and numerical derivatives can be evaluated from finite differences of Eq.(2).
-We plot both results in Fig.S3 (a) and (b), and find the differences are quite small.
-The insert of Fig.S3 (b) also confirms the $B'\sim \theta^4$ behaviour.
-As a final comparison, we evaluate $A'$ and $B'$ as a function of $t_\text{so}$ and plot them in Fig.S3 (c) and (d).
-When extrapolating the data to $t_\text{so}\to0$, they reach agreement with perturbation results with high accuracy.
-The insert of Fig.S3 (c) and (d) also confirms that the leading behaviours of $A'\sim t_\text{so}^2$ and $B'\sim t_\text{so}^4$, in consistent with the perturbation theory listed below Eq.{eq:pb}.
+Analytical result Eq.\eqref{eq:pb} predicts $A'_{an}=-A\cos2\theta_0$ and $B'_{an}=B\sin^4\theta_0$, and numerical derivatives can be evaluated from the finite differences of Eq.M3.
+We plot both results in Fig.S3(a) and (b), and find the differences are quite small.
+The insert of Fig.S3(b) also confirms $B'\sim \theta^4$ behaviour.

+As a final comparison, we evaluate $A'$ and $B'$ as a function of $t_\text{so}$ and plot them in Fig.S3(c) and (d).
+When extrapolating the data to the $t_\text{so}\to0$ limit, they reach agreement with the perturbation results with a high accuracy.
+The insert of Fig.S3 (c) and (d) also shows that the leading behaviours of $A'\sim t_\text{so}^2$ and $B'\sim t_\text{so}^4$, in consistent with the perturbation theory listed below Eq.{eq:pb}.

-In conclusion, we prove that the $E_\text{ofd}$ obtained from perturbation theory fit data from direct numerical evaluation, even at $t_\text{so}/t=1$.
+In conclusion, we show that the $E_\text{ofd}$ obtained from the perturbation theory fit very well the data from the direct numerical evaluations, even upto $t_\text{so}/t=1$.